 Monitoring the eG Agent

-The eG Enterprise Suite provides a dedicated eG Agent monitoring model that monitors the functioning of the eG agent at configured frequencies and reports abnormalities (if any).
+The eG Enterprise provides a dedicated eG Agent monitoring model that monitors the functioning of the eG agent at configured frequencies and reports abnormalities (if any).

 Each layer of Figure 1 above is mapped to tests that report a wealth of performance information related to the eG agent.
 To pull out these performance metrics, the eG agent can be deployed on the eG agent host itself (agent-based) or on any remote Windows host in the environment (agentless).